AutonomousCarProject/CarControl/README.md

 ## Running
-Setup the included Gradle project and make sure to include the [Aparapi](http://aparapi.com/) library.
+Setup the included Gradle project and make sure to include the [Aparapi](http://aparapi.com/) and [Raspivid-j](https://github.com/AutonomousCarProject/CarControl/commit/eb8e01cc2d91feb26ebcebe2d798e27c0678d200) libraries.

-Compile and run DrDemo.java in the `com.apw.drivedemo` package, this should open TrakSim in two windows: DriveTest & DrDemo.
+Compile and run MrModule.java in the `com.apw.carcontrol` package, by default its set to run on a car with the expected hardware and driver dlls but if you are running it on your own computer with TrakSim or any equivalent use the cmd argument `sim`, this should launch a new TrakSim window and start driving the car.
+If you wish to run the program with no visual display/window run with the argument `nosim`.

 ## Using TrakSim